 It just doesn't look like the same guy.

-And he he looks older.
+And he looks older.

-He acts, walks, his presence is older, much older.
+His presence is older, much older.

-Now we're all gonna get old.
+Now, we're all going to get old.

 There's nothing wrong with being old.